Haagerup property for wreath products constructed with Thompson's groups: Introduction

+{\bf New examples.} Wreath products obtained in Theorem \ref{THA} were not previously known to have the Haagerup property.
+Moreover, we provide the first analytic but not geometric proof showing that a wreath product has the Haagerup property.
+Indeed, previous techniques were based on showing that the group admits a proper isometric action (for example using an action on a space with walls).
+We thank Adam Skalski for pointing this out.

-Wreath products obtained in Theorem \ref{THA} were not previously known to have the Haagerup property and are the first examples of groups that were proved to satisfy an analytic property using Jones' machinery.
-Note that if $\Ga$ is finitely presented, then so does the wreath product by \cite{Cornulier06}.
-Using the theorem of Cornulier and ours we obtain the first examples of finitely presented wreath products that have the Haagerup property such that the group acting (here $V$) is nonamenable or the base space (here $\Q_2$) is not finite.
+Note that if $\Ga$ is finitely presented, then so does the wreath product by a result of Cornulier \cite{Cornulier06}.
+Further, if $\Ga$ satisfies the homological (resp.~topological) finiteness property of being of type $FP_m$ (resp.~$F_m$) for any $m\geq 1$ or $m=\infty$, then so does the wreath product $\Ga\wr_{\Q_2}V$ by Bartholdi, Cornulier, and Kochloukova \cite{Bartholdi-Cornulier-Kochloukova15}, see also \cite[Section 4.3]{Brothier22-HPM}.
+We obtain the first examples of finitely presented wreath products (or of any type $F_m$ or $FP_m$ with $m\geq 2$) that have the Haagerup property for a nontrivial reason that is: the group acting (here $V$) is nonamenable and the base space (here $\Q_2$) is not finite.
 We are grateful to Yves de Cornulier for making this observation.

+{\bf Pairwise non-isomorphic examples.} Since the class of groups satisfying the Haagerup property is closed under taking subgroups we obtain the same statement in Theorem \ref{THA} when we replace $V$ by the smaller Thompson's groups $F$ and $T$.
+Moreover, note that we obtain infinitely many pairwise non-isomorphic new examples.
+Indeed, we previously proved that if $\Ga\wr_{\Q_2}^\theta V$ is isomorphic to $\ti\Ga\wr_{\Q_2}^{\ti\theta} V,$ then there exists an isomorphism $\beta:\Ga\to\ti\Ga$ and $h\in \ti\Ga$ satisfying $\ti\theta= \ad(h)\circ \beta\theta\beta^{-1}$, see \cite[Theorem 4.12]{Brothier22}.
+The same conclusion holds when $V$ is replaced by $F$ or $T$.

+We were able to prove Theorem \ref{THA} because $\Ga\wr_{\Q_2}^\theta V$ is the fraction group of a certain category to which we can apply efficiently Jones' technology.
+These specific groups previously appeared independently in two other frameworks.
+Indeed, Tanushevski considered those as well as Witzel and Zaremsky \cite{Tanushevski16,Witzel-Zaremsky18}.
+Note that the approach of Witzel and Zaremsky, known as {\it cloning systems}, is a systematisation of a construction due to Brin of the so-called braided Thompson group \cite{Brin07}.
+We refer the reader to the appendix of \cite{Brothier21} for an extensive discussion on these three independent constructions.